Call and Book Your Hotel Now!

 Tipping is common in Madrid.
-Locals often tip small change near Euro or 1 for good service.
-Many people also tip extra Euro or 2 for great service and added value.
+Locals often tip small change near a Euro for good service.
+Many people also tip an extra Euro or 2 for great service and added value.
 In restaurants, tipping is 10%, but they don't charge extra on the final bill.
-Some expensive restaurants add IVA (value added tax) up to 10% on the final bill.
+Some expensive restaurants add IVA (value-added tax) up to 10% on the final bill.
 Always tip service staff to get added advantages.
-Tipping taxicab drivers, hairdressers and hotel personnel is also customary in Madrid.
+Tipping taxicab drivers, hairdressers and hotel personnel are also customary in Madrid.

-Because of its high elevation and Mediterranean climate, Madrid has cool winters followed by periodic snowfalls and minimum temperature.
-The temperatures constantly exceed 30 °C with varying weather conditions from warm to hot in the middle of summer, but rarely cross over 40 °C in July and August.
+Because of its high elevation and Mediterranean climate, Madrid has cold winters followed by periodic snowfalls and minimum temperature.
+The temperatures regularly exceed 86°F (30°C) with varying weather conditions from warm to hot in the middle of summer, but rarely cross over 104°F (40°C) in July and August.
 Due to dry climate and altitude, the city experiences diurnal ranges during summer.
 Rainfall occurs in the autumn and spring, but rare in summer.

 In spring and autumn, travellers love to visit Madrid.
 Spring stays from March throughout May.
-During this season, days are warm, but nights are cool.
-Streets are ready for the popular 'marcha,' which involves walking across the city, chatting on the streets, stepping in bars, having fun outdoors.
+During this season, days are warm, but nights are cold.
+Streets are ready for the famous 'marcha,' which involves walking across the city, chatting on the streets, stepping in bars, having fun outdoors.
 Holy Week is another best time when madrilenos go away from the city on summer vacation.
 Autumn starts in September and stays until November.
-Schools and offices open after August holidays and the city glitters in the sparks of cultural activities.
-December to March is off season to go to Madrid due to chilly winter, but it's much enjoyable if you love snowfall and can sustain temperature below 0 °C.
+Schools and offices open after the August holidays and the city glitters in the sparks of cultural activities.
+December to March is off-season to go to Madrid due to chilly winter, but it's much enjoyable if you love snowfall and can sustain a temperature below 32°F (0°C).

 |Emergency services in Madrid||112|